2006 (July to December)

 The JSA and JLA celebrate the grand opening of the new JSA tower in Manhattan.

-–NOTE: Clark Kent is re-hired by The Daily Planet after exposing a legit minor Lex Luthor presidential scandal (thanks to help from Talia) which involves the illegal incarceration of Luthor’s former bodyguard Hope (as seen in Superman Vol. 2 #194).
+–NOTE: In Superman Vol. 2 #194.
+Clark Kent is re-hired by The Daily Planet after exposing a legit minor Lex Luthor presidential scandal (thanks to help from Talia) which involves the illegal incarceration of Luthor’s former bodyguard Hope.
 This minor scandal surely causes Luthor to lose a few points on his approval rating, but does little else to threaten his presidency or administration.

 –Green Lantern Vol. 3 #155